nckstwrt/CM0102Loader/README.md

 Try Debug = true if you find your Saturn/Tapani exe is exiting without an error sometimes.
 It might just, weirdly, fix it!

 You can also add an option like "DumpEXE = Patched.exe" and that will write out a patched exe file that you can use without the loader after running (so you can use the loader like a patcher if need be)

+With version 1.8 you can also start CM0102Loader with the commandline option "-patch patch1.patch -patch patch2.patch" to load in patch files too.

 This Loader was built with Visual C++ 6 so that it can run on Win95 as easy as it does on Win10.
 Which also should work on things like PlayOnMac, etc.